Table of Contents

 The basic list of customization tools should include at least different fonts, unlimited colors, page layout alternatives (e.g. full width or grid), different background formats, skins, etc. Basically, the customization settings you should help turn the common WordPress theme into a unique design, even without tons of tech configurations.

-Plugins like the MotoPress Visual Page Builder that help constract pages visually on the frontend can come in handy if you want to create pages with more complex layouts and content without coding.
+Plugins like Getwid for the block editor that help construct pages visually on the frontend can come in handy if you want to create pages with more complex layouts and content without coding.
 For example: